passcod/nompose/SPEC.md

 |          `\r`           |  a carriage return (0xOD)  |
 |          `\t`           |         a tab (0x09)       |

-Escapes not present in this table MUST either:
+Escapes not present in this table must either:

  - halt parsing with an error, OR
  - trigger a warning AND be ignored such that the character following the escape